Cyckey/Herta/README.md

 ---

+## 🔮 Future Updates

+Herta is actively being improved!
+Here's what's coming soon:

+- **Additional Sources**: Expanding beyond Gogoanime for a wider selection.
+- **User Accounts**: Personalized watchlists, history, and preferences.
+- **Advanced Filters**: Sort anime by genre, release date, popularity, and more.
+- **Multilingual Support**: Subtitles and dubbed anime in multiple languages.

+---

 ## 📜 License

-This project will be open source soon!
-More details will be provided when the repository is fully open.
+Herta is not open source yet but will be soon!
+Stay tuned for updates when the repository becomes fully open.

 ---

 ## 🖤 Acknowledgments

 - [Consumet API](https://github.com/consumet/consumet-api) for powering the backend.
-- The open-source community for inspiration and support.

 ---

-## 📬 Issues & Pull Requests
+## 📬 Issues & Contributions

-If you have any suggestions, improvements, or bug reports, feel free to open an [issue](https://github.com/Cyckey/Herta/issues) or submit a pull request.
-Contributions are welcome!
+We value your feedback and contributions!

+- For suggestions, bug reports, or feature requests, please open an [issue](https://github.com/Cyckey/Herta/issues).
+- Contributions are welcome!
+Submit a pull request once the repository is open source.